faster-cpython/benchmarking-public/README.md

 ### HPT

-Heirarchical performance testing (HPT) is a method introduced in this paper:
+Hierarchical performance testing (HPT) is a method introduced in this paper:

 > T. Chen, Y. Chen, Q. Guo, O. Temam, Y. Wu and W. Hu, "Statistical performance comparisons of computers,"